1908 Utah gubernatorial election: Campaign

 Labor, anti-trust sentiment, tariffs, personality, and LDS influence in politics were all major issues of the campaign.
 William Knight and state Democrats campaigned on policies in favor of the "working men," as well as anti-trust legalization.
 Knight positioned himself as an outsider to politics, compared to Spry who had been a part of Republican party politics for more than a decade, and campaigned on William Jennings Bryan's national platform, as well as his business experience.
 On the American Party and LDS issue, Democrats accused Republicans of fearmongering Mormon-Democrats to vote Republican in fears of an American Party victory, and called for an end to pre-justice and to promote peace in Utah politics.
 Republicans were also accused of running as a corrupt political machine.
 Democrats, like previous elections, were underfunded.

 Spry was presented as a calm, level headed business man, and campaigned on agriculture, with promises of full investment into the State Agricultural College if he became governor.
 Spry also campaigned across the state, traveling to the southern portions of Utah, and campaigned on William Taft's polices.
 Republicans, like in 1904, gained favor from Mormon voters due to anti-Mormon sentiment from the American Party, and benefited from would-be democratic voters voting for the American Party.

 A false article was printed stating that John A. Street would be dropping out of the race and endorsing William Knight, but this was debunked and Street remained on the American ticket.

-William Spry would go on to win the election with 47.45% of the vote against J. William Knight's 38.80% of the vote.
-John A. Street would take 10.23% of the vote, up nearly 2.5 points from American Party nominee William Ferry Jr's total in 1904 at 7.82%.
-Spry's total would be 2.5 points less than John C. Cutlers victory amount at nearly 50% of the vote in 1904.
-Knight improved on James Moyle's 1904 performance at 37.40% by nearly 1.5 points.
-Notably, Knight did very well in Juab County, the location of the Titinic Smelter, and Knightsville, a now ghost-town named after and run by Jesse Knight, his father.
+William Spry would go on to win the election with 47.30% of the vote against J. William Knight's 38.78% of the vote.
+John A. Street would take 10.26% of the vote, up nearly 2.5 points from American Party nominee William Ferry Jr's total in 1904 at 7.82%.
+Spry's total would be 2.7 points less than John C. Cutler's victory amount at nearly 50% of the vote in 1904.
+Knight improved on James Moyle's 1904 performance at 37.40% by nearly 1.4 points.
+Notably, Knight did very well in Juab County, the location of the Tintic Smelter, and Knightsville, a now ghost-town named after and run by Jesse Knight, his father.
 Knight took 52.3% of Juab's vote compared Spry's 39.5%.